nextcloud/documentation/developer_manual/app/routes.rst

 Default values for suburl
 ==========================
-Apart from matching requirements, suburl may also have default value.
+Apart from matching requirements, a suburl may also have a default value.
 Say you want to support pagination (a 'page' parameter) for your **/posts** suburl that displays posts entries list.
-You may set a default value to 'page' parameter, that will be used if not already set in the url.
+You may set a default value for the 'page' parameter, that will be used if not already set in the url.
 Use the **defaults** parameter in your route which is an array containing pairs of **'urlparameter' => 'defaultvalue'**:

 .. code-block:: php